Svobyyy/SoundGear/README.md

 #

-### What I am most proud of, and what would I do differently next time
+### What I Am Most Proud Of and What I'd Do Differently Next Time 🚀
 #

-#### What I am most proud of
+#### What I Am Most Proud Of: 🎉
-- I heavily focused on improving my project's structure, which is super helpful for my future projects and work.
+- **Project Structure & Best Practices:** I focused on creating a clean, scalable, and maintainable structure, which is super helpful for future projects.
+This has also enhanced my understanding of React hooks and coding best practices. 🛠️
-  I'm sure I improved my best practices and usage of React's hooks.
-- Learnt how to use the newest version of Next.js instead of older version -> Pages Router, therefore, I understand how to use Static Rendering in the newest App Router.
-- Validation of data on each part of the web application, making the website robust againts unnecessary errors.
-#### What would I do differently next time
-- I would definitely start with a great structure, I refined my code on a way but next time I will do the best practices from the beggining so I don't have to refine the code so much, which takes time.
+- **Next.js App Router:** Learning to use the newest App Router in Next.js (moving from the Pages Router). ⚡
+- **Data Validation:** Implementing validation across all parts of the website, ensuring user, product, and payment data are thoroughly validated, made It more robust and reliable. ✅

+#### What I'd Do Differently Next Time: 🔄
+- **Start with Best Practices from the Beginning:** While I refined the structure and code during development, I realized how much time could be saved by implementing best practices early on.
+Next time, I’ll ensure an optimal structure from the start to avoid unnecessary refactoring. ⏳

 #

-### What challenges did I encounter, and how did you overcome them?
-- I didn't know optimal way to validate data neither Client Side nor Server Side.
-I researeched quite a bit about this topic and decided to use combination of Regex and Zod, new technologies for me.
+### Challenges I Encountered and How I Overcame Them: 💡
+- **Data Validation:** I wasn’t sure how to handle both client-side and server-side validation at first.
+After researching, I used a combination of Regex and Zod, which were new to me, but ultimately made the validation process smoother and improved my skills. 🔍